-The parent company applies the system provided for in Act 11 of 26 October 2009 and Act 11 of 30 June 2021, which governs Spanish Real Estate Investment Trusts (SOCIMIs), which in practice means that, provided that it meets certain requirements, the Company is subject to a Corporate Income Tax rate of 0% (Note 1).
-The amendment in Law 11/2021 imposes a 15% tax on profits not distributed through dividends, a circumstance that is not applicable to the Group in the year ended December 31, 2022.
+The company applies the system provided for in Act 11 of 26 October 2009, which governs Spanish Real Estate Investment Trusts (SOCIMIs), which in practice means that, provided that it meets certain requirements, the Company is subject to a Corporate Income Tax rate of 0%.
+The amendment in Act 11/2021 taxes with 15% the profits not distributed through dividends, a circumstance that does not apply to the Company in te annual year ended on 31 December 2022.